daxcee/sahat.github.com/_posts/2014-02-26-implementing-password-reset-in-nodejs.md

 submitted.
 And since we haven't specified default values, those properties will not be set when creating a new user.

 Besides specifying a structure of documents, Mongoose schemas also define [instance methods](http://mongoosejs.com/docs/guide.html#methods) and [middleware](http://mongoosejs.com/docs/middleware.html).
 And that's exactly what we will use next.

-It would not be wise to store passwords of your users in plaintext.
-We are going to use Mongoose `pre('save')` middleware that gets executed before each `user.save()` call.
-What this code essentially does is hashes user's password automatically.
-Otherwise, without this middleware, you would need to do this manually in multiple places, e.g. account signup, password reset, account management.
+It would not be smart to store users' passwords in plaintext, clearly visible.
+If your database is compromised, you (or rather your users) are pretty much screwed.
+To avoid that, we will need to hash user's passwords.
+And that's where `bcrypt` comes in.
+Now, consider a scenario where you have a signup page, account management where users can update their password and a password reset page where users can set a new password.
+Do you really want to implement the same password hashing logic in all three places?
+Instead, let's use Mongoose middleware.

 ```
 userSchema.pre('save', function(next) {